 It was quite a meal for a wednesday work night but it came together remarkably quick.
 One skillet and that is so nice!

 I am not a big ‘stand at the stove’ kinda cook.
 I like to toss everything in a baking pan and shove it in the oven.
 But this went pretty darn fast.
 A quick sear, a bit of sautéing and it was done.
-I don’t think it took me 40 minutes to make the entire meal….and that I can live with!
+I don’t think it took me 40 minutes (aka: two glasses of Chardy) to make the entire meal….and that I can live with!

-Some helpful hints: You can use chicken breasts in lieu of thighs but I wonder if it might dry out a bit?
+NOTES: You can use chicken breasts in lieu of thighs but reduce the cooking time.
+I have not tried them so hesitant to say exactly how long they would take.
 I used grated Asiago cheese, but you could certainly use parm or any other high flavor hard cheese.
-If you sub half and half for the cream, you may have to add a tablespoon or two of flour to thicken.
-I’d stick with the cream.
+If you sub half and half for the cream, you may have to add a tablespoon of flour, combined with two tablespoons of half and half to thicken the sauce.
+Personally, I’d stick with the cream.
 If you use half and half, drop me a line.
 I’d love to hear the results.
-Gotta keep those arteries clear!

-Based on an award winning recipe by The Midnight Baker called Mushroom Asiago Chicken.
+Based on the award winning recipe by The Midnight Baker called Mushroom Asiago Chicken.

 - 8 boneless skinless chicken thighs

 - ½ cup flour seasoned with salt and pepper

 - 2 tablespoons butter